gozzarda/edurisc/README.md

 	- If `S` is 1, the operation is a `STORE`: `mem[rY] = rZ[0..7]`, `mem[rY+1] = rZ[8..15]`
 		- If `L` is set, store only the lower byte: `mem[rY] = rZ[0..7]`
 			- If `E` is set, sign-extend: `mem[rY] = rZ[0..7]`, `mem[rY+1] = rZ[7] * 0xFF`

-### `0xF`: `SYS` (System Call)
-- `0xFXYZ`: Perform system call with id `0xYZ`, providing it a access to `rX`.
-- Data buses: `0xYZ`, `rX`, `rX`
-- This allows for up to 256 system calls
-- Currently this specification proposes four:
-	- `0xFX00`: Suspend until next event
-		- Event is loosely defined as any influence that could free the system from its suspended state, such as IO or timers
-	- `0xFX01`: Put Byte
-		- Send the value stored in the lower byte of `X` out over our output stream
-	- `0xFX02`: Can Read
-		- Sets `rX` to `0` if there is no input waiting on our input stream, or some non-zero value if there is
-	- `0xFX03`: Read Byte
-		- Sets `rX` to the next value in the input stream and progresses the input stream by one byte